priyanka4sp/rag-chatbot/README.md

 - Uses a vector database (Pinecone) to store and retrieve document embeddings.
 - Integrates with AWS Bedrock (Claude) for generating contextually relevant responses.
 - Deployed on AWS using Lambda and API Gateway.

+## Contents

+1. Requirements
+2. Setup
+3. Running Locally
+4. Deploying to AWS
+5. Testing the API
+6. Troubleshooting
+7. License

 ## Requirements

 - Python 3.9 or later
-- AWS account with necessary permissions for Lambda and API Gateway
+- AWS account with necessary permissions for Lambda, IAM and API Gateway
 - Terraform for infrastructure provisioning
+- Pinecone account and API key
+- AWS CLI configured with your credentials

 ## Setup